Feedback on my training at SAE Institute Paris

 The sound technician BTS courses tended to focus on broadcasting and sound recording for video, and the equipment available was pretty mediocre.
 What's more, my experience of the traditional French school system was never a delight, which is all the more reason not to go back.

-Louis Lumière seemed like the best option, but I wouldn't have been able to get in, precisely for the above-mentioned reason (very average record).
+Louis Lumière seemed to be the best option, but I couldn't get in, precisely for the above-mentioned reason (very average record).

-As for the EMC, I hesitated for a long time.
-The school and the atmosphere seemed very nice, but the equipment available was not as rich as the SAE, at least in terms of recording/mixing equipment.
+And the EMC, I hesitated for a long time, the school and atmosphere seemed very nice, but the equipment available was not as rich as the SAE, at least in terms of recording/mixing equipment.
 On the whole, the SAE seemed more professional than the EMC.

 You'll understand why later on, but I'd recommend SAE to anyone interested in recording and post-production (music/video mixing), because that's mainly what you'll learn.
-But let's be clear: with this school, you'll have the keys in hand for studio, live and sound recording, and even other related fields.
-There's not a lot of broadcasting involved, at least not when I took the course.
+But let's be clear: with this school, you have the keys in hand to studio, live and sound recording, and even other related fields.
+Broadcasting isn't really part of the equation, at least not when I took the course.
 Even if there is a sort of initiation, it remains purely theoretical.

 A school accessible to whom?